AyomiCoder/Blog-API/API-Documentation.md

 # Blog API Documentation

 ## Introduction
-This API allows you to perform CRUD operations including user authentication, managing blog posts.
+This API allows you to perform CRUD operations including user authentication, and managing blog posts.
 The API is built using Node.js and Express, with data stored in a MongoDB database.

 **Base URL**
-The base URL for the API is https://blog-h0gxnqryz-ayomicoder.vercel.app/ by default.
+The base URL for the API is http://localhost:4040//.
+You can set your Port too.

-**Hosted url might not work as intended, you can test locally**

 **Authentication**
 To access certain endpoints, user authentication is required.
 Authentication is done using JSON Web Tokens (JWT).
 To authenticate, include the JWT token in the Authorization header of your requests.